raxithgowda1/miniproject/README.md

 2. Setup the localhost with Wamp server

-3.Access the application
-Open your browser and navigate to http://localhost:8080
+3.Access the application, open your browser and navigate to http://localhost:8080

 *For your kind information I've given different names for some of entities in the files.But you can refer this!